mapbox/node-cpp-skel/docs/npm-and-package-lock.md

 Running `npm install` in a folder that contains a `package.json` file will create a `package-lock.json` file if one does not exist. **You should commit this file**.

-If a `package-lock.json` file exists in the repository, but some of the versions of dependencies are out-of-sync with what's specifed in `package.json` then running `npm install` will update the `package-lock.json` file.
+If a `package-lock.json` file exists in the repository, but some of the versions of dependencies are out-of-sync with what's specified in `package.json` then running `npm install` will update the `package-lock.json` file.
 This may happen if you manually edited a version of a dependency in `package.json`, which you should not do (see below).

 If you are creating a PR, you should notice if that PR contains changes to `package-lock.json`, and you should be able to explain in the PR why those changes are being made.